Parker, Antetokounmpo lead Bucks past Heat, 116-108 (Jan 13, 2017) | FOX Sports

 Parker, Antetokounmpo lead Bucks past Heat, 116-108 (Jan 13, 2017)

+MILWAUKEE (AP) The Milwaukee Bucks made quick work of the slumping Miami Heat.

-MILWAUKEE (AP) Jabari Parker had 24 points and Giannis Antetokounmpo added 19 to help the Milwaukee Bucks beat the Miami Heat 116-108 on Friday night.
+Jabari Parker had 24 points, Giannis Antetokounmpo added 19 and the Bucks scored 42 first-quarter points in their 116-108 victory Friday night.

+”The first quarter was a great carryover from our last game,” Milwaukee coach Jason Kidd said, pointing to Bucks’ victory Tuesday night in San Antonio. ”Guys were very willing passers and we got a lot of wide-open shots.”

+Greg Monroe led the Bucks with 12 points off the bench in the opening quarter, their highest-scoring period of the season.

+”I was just trying to come in and bring some energy and continue what the first team did,” Monroe said.

 Antetokounmpo also had eight rebounds and six assists after being limited by illness throughout the week.
-Greg Monroe added 16 points and 11 rebounds.
+Monroe finished with 16 points and 11 rebounds.

+”You go and beat a great team like San Antonio and then come back here and you have to protect your home court,” Monroe said.

 Goran Dragic and Hassan Whiteside each had 19 points for the Heat, and Luke Babbitt added a season-high 16.
 They have lost 10 of 11 games, including the last four on their trip.